-Covid 19 coronavirus: Health Minister David Clark faces grilling at Epidemic Response Committee
+Covid 19 coronavirus: Health Minister David Clark grilled at Epidemic Response Committee

 Otago University professor and epidemiologist Sir David Skegg is advising the committee, as he did last week.

-Skegg told the committee there had been 500,000 more cases worldwide and 33,000 further deaths from Covid-19 in the last week.
+Skegg this morning told the committee there had been 500,000 more cases worldwide and 33,000 further deaths from Covid-19 in the last week.

 He said in a pandemic of this kind, decisions had to be made quickly based on imperfect evidence, and Governments needed to agile and change positions quickly if needed.